-We will continue to develop innovative and relevant solutions to meet our customers' financial needs.
+We will continue to develop innovative and relevant solutions to meet our customers' evolving protection and financial needs.

-As at December 2019, we have 18 distribution partners - 2 banks and 11 financial advisory firms, as well as 5 international brokers to distribute our products to their customers.
+As at December 2020, we have 23 distribution partners - 2 banks and 15 financial advisory firms, as well as 6 international brokers to distribute our products to their customers.